 - apply automation control concepts to industrial applications.

 - use appropriate interpersonal, verbal, and written communications and information literacy skills to work independently and cooperatively within an organization to promote the goals and objectives of a team, division, or company.

-- demonstrate a cooperative and responsible attitude in the workplace that reflects cultural diversity and ethical behavior in modern society.
+- demonstrate a cooperative and responsible attitude; respect cultural diversity and ethical behavior.

 - utilize information literacy and technology resources in continuous, independent learning throughout his or her career.

 |EET114||Introduction to Digital Electronics||3|